KualiCo/kuali-logger/readme.md

 ```

 ## Events
-The event parameter is a string used to log events with a unique, searchable id.
-A list of events is maintained in the Logging Standards.
+The event parameter is a string constant used to log events with a unique, searchable id.
+A list of events is maintained in the Kuali Logging Standards.
 Examples include:
 * `LOGIN_SUCCESS`
 * `LOGIN_FAILURE`
 * `COURSE_CREATE`